greyshirtguy/propresenter-messages/README.md

-# ProPresenter 6 - Stage Output Message Sender Client
+# ProPresenter 6 - Main Output, Message Sender Client
 A quick (and lazy) demo of a tool to send messages to ProPresenter6 main output.
 Basically took featherbears work with stage display messages and quckly changed the commands sent to ProPresenter to display output screen messages instead.

 # Instructions